etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 ### Cycle or Upgrade Multiple Machines

-If you need to move multiple members of your cluster due to planned maintenance (hardware upgrades, network downtime, etc.), it is recommended to modify members one at a time.
+If multiple cluster members need to move due to planned maintenance (hardware upgrades, network downtime, etc.), it is recommended to modify members one at a time.

 It is safe to remove the leader, however there is a brief period of downtime while the election process takes place.
-If your cluster holds more than 50MB, it is recommended to [migrate the member's data directory][member migration].
+If the cluster holds more than 50MB, it is recommended to [migrate the member's data directory][member migration].

 ### Change the Cluster Size